Skip to main content

 Why these two differ

 The most material structural difference between these two funds is their asset allocation.
-The AMP Aggressive Managed Fund holds 98.31% in growth assets, while the Kernel Conservative Fund holds 23.37% — a gap of nearly 75 percentage points that shapes virtually every other dimension of comparison, including risk profile, portfolio composition, and fee rationale.
+The AMP Aggressive Managed Fund holds 98.31% in growth assets, while the Kernel Conservative Fund holds 23.37% — a gap of roughly 75 percentage points that drives divergence in expected volatility, drawdown risk, and long-term return profile.
+This difference is also reflected in their risk indicators: AMP sits at 4 (out of 7) and Kernel at 3, though investors should note that a 98% growth allocation would typically sit at the higher end of that scale, and readers may wish to scrutinise how each manager calculates their indicator.

-Five-year return data is absent for both funds in this data extract, which limits long-term performance comparison.
-Readers should verify all figures — including fees, holdings, and risk indicators — against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Both funds are retail managed funds, not KiwiSaver scheme accounts.
+Always verify current fees, holdings, and risk indicators against each fund's Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance